ANNUAL ALLIANCE REPORT

-April 25, 2013 - Member company representatives attended the annual Mid-Atlantic Safety and Health Alliance (MASHA) Safety and health Conference.
-AD presented an OSHA update.
-AD and CAS met with representatives and discussed safety and health issues and concerns.
+May 1, 2014 - Member company representatives attended the annual Mid-Atlantic Safety and Health Alliance (MASHA) Safety and health Conference.
+CAS presented an OSHA update as the closing keynote speaker.
+AD and CAS participated in an OSHA roundtable question and answer session.
+In addition, the AD and CAS met with representatives and discussed safety and health issues and concerns throughout the day.

-Throughout this evaluation period, the CAS has e-mailed safety alerts on product defects relating to Guardian Protection self retracting lifelines, MSA fall protection products with Yoke snaphooks, and a Genie Boom Lift series.
+Throughout this evaluation period, the CAS has e-mailed safety alerts on product defects relating to a mobile horizontal lifeline and electric powered hand tools.

 The Ironworkers Employers' Association of Western Pennsylvania has periodic Safety and Risk Committee meetings throughout the year.
 These meetings not only work on planning future events, they act as a forum to exchange safety and health technical information and best practices.
 In addition, IWEA provides safety educational opportunities throughout the year for members on related industry practices.

 The Ironworkers Employers' Association of Western Pennsylvania is represented on the union joint apprenticeship and journeymen upgrade committee of the Ironworkers Local #3.
 The Association accomplishes this by appointing contractor members and the Executive Director to the committee.
 This committee is responsible for providing skilled construction workers through apprenticeship and training programs.
 Safety and Health information is promoted, supported and conveyed through these programs.
 The committee also reviews funding, liability, disciplinary and other joint management/labor functions.

 Billl Ligetti, IWEA Executive Director, and member company representatives have called throughout the year for general discussions on OSHA standards/ policy/interpretations and requests for OSHA handouts/publications.